Ministry of Foreign Affairs (Nepal): History

 Nepal first established diplomatic relations with the United Kingdom in 1816.
-Nepal later established diplomatic relations in 1947 with India and the USA.
+Nepal later established diplomatic relations in 1947 with the USA and India.
 Moreover, with France in April 1949.
+As of September 2026, Nepal maintains diplomatic relation with 188 countries of the world.

 Roles, responsibility, and function

 According to Government of Nepal (Allocation of Business) Rules, 2069 (2012) Ministry of Foreign Affairs has the following roles, responsibility, and function: